• Skip to primary navigation

 PTSD

 A person suffering from post-traumatic stress disorder may begin to feel anxiety and a loss of control in certain situations.
-Even if they seemed to have been fully in control previously, they may experience instances of heightened awareness to their surroundings linked to the traumatic event.
+Even if they seemed to have been fully in control previously, they may experience instances of heightened awareness of their surroundings linked to the traumatic event.

 Schizophrenic Episodes

 A person with schizophrenia may develop complete control over their condition with medication and therapy, but they may still develop a sudden change in personality.
 This is referred to as a schizophrenic episode.
-It can cause a break during the treatment process and causes a sudden loss of reality.
+It can cause a break during the treatment process and cause a sudden loss of reality.
 It can also lead to a more significant break during psychotic episodes.

 Depression

 Depression is one of the most challenging of all conditions to monitor relapse for because people feel sad from time to time as a regular part of life.
 However, a person with depression who seems suddenly sad without an obvious cause may be suffering from a relapse.
-This can be sudden and significantly, increasing the risk of suicidal thoughts.
+This can be sudden and significant, increasing the risk of suicidal thoughts.

 Manic or Bipolar Episodes